 “They know that to get 100% credit for the day, they have to be in their target heart rate zone for 80% of the class that day,” Garrett said.
 “When they are wearing the heart rate monitor, you can definitely see a difference in the way they work.”

-To date during the 2022-23 school year, Renton’s high school students have combined to log more than 30,000 minutes of exercise during class sessions, nearly 19,000 of which have been at a moderate to vigorous level of physical activity (MVPA).
+As the 2022-23 school year approached the midway point of the first semester, Renton’s high school students had combined to log more than 30,000 minutes of exercise during class sessions, nearly 19,000 of which have been at a moderate to vigorous level of physical activity (MVPA).

 • A graph of their heart rate throughout the session